 Before you use formoterol inhalation for the first time, read the written instructions that come with the inhaler or nebulizer.
 Ask your doctor, pharmacist, or respiratory therapist to show you how to use it.
 Practice using the inhaler or nebulizer while he or she watches.

-Once the capsule is empty, remove it and throw it away.
+- Once the capsule is empty, remove it and dispose of it.
 Do not leave it in the chamber.
 Close the mouthpiece and replace the cover.

 The inhaler is made to pierce the capsule so that the powder can be released.
 However, it is possible that the capsule may break into small pieces inside the inhaler.
 If this happens, a screen in the inhaler should stop the pieces of capsule from reaching your mouth as you inhale the medication.
 Very tiny pieces of the capsule may reach your mouth or throat, but this will not hurt you.
 The capsule is less likely to break if you are careful to store the capsules properly, to keep the capsules in the foil package until you are ready to use them, and to press the buttons on the inhaler only once.